pearu/f2py/doc/fparser2.rst

 +++++++++++++++++

 A function will always be matched as an array element unless that function is an intrinsic.
-An array access with the same name as an intrinsic function will be matched as an intrinsic function but will intrinsic but will raise an exception if the number of arguments of the array does not match the number of arguments expected by the intrinsic.
+An array access with the same name as an intrinsic function will be matched as an intrinsic function but will raise an exception if the number of dimensions of the array does not match the number of arguments expected by the intrinsic.

 Statement function or array assignment
 ++++++++++++++++++++++++++++++++++++++